fassko/fassko.github.io/_posts/2020-01-18-ignorance-of-cache.md

 Option `returnCacheDataDontLoad` is the most confusion one.
 It means offline mode.
 Only cached data will be used and it won’t load from the network.

 But the story doesn’t end here, if we check `reloadRevalidatingCacheData` [documentation](https://developer.apple.com/documentation/foundation/nsurlrequest/cachepolicy/reloadrevalidatingcachedata) then we see that previous versions than macOS 15, iOS 13, watchOS 6, and tvOS 13 don’t implement this constant.
-[Mattt](https://twitter.com/mattt) is [warning](https://nshipster.com/nsurlcache/) us about that years ago.
+[Mattt](https://twitter.com/mattt) was [warning](https://nshipster.com/nsurlcache/) us about that years ago.
 There is a [radar](http://openradar.appspot.com/radar?id=1755401) opened in May 2012.

-At the end which one you need to choose?
-There isn’t a right or wrong answer, but as rule of thumb if you want partial cache with default settings then choose `useProtocolCachePolicy`.
+So which one to choose?
+There isn’t a right or wrong answer, but the rule of thumb is - if you want partial cache with default settings then choose `useProtocolCachePolicy`.
 If you want to load a request without cache then choose either `reloadIgnoringLocalCacheData` or `reloadIgnoringLocalAndRemoteCacheData`.

 ## TL;DR